FabricDevCamp/FabricSolutionDeployment/docs/GettingStarted.md

  <img src="./images/GettingStarted/media/image5-5.png" style="width:35%" />

->When you want to create an Azure storage account which supports ADLS Gen2 storage, you must enable the **Enable hierchical namepsace** option.
+>To create an Azure storage account which supports ADLS Gen2 storage, you must enable the **Enable hierchical namepsace** option.
 This is important to do when creating the new storage account because it is a setting that cannot be changed later after the storage account has been created.

 When creating the new account enter a name such as **devcampteststorage** as shown in the following screenshot.
 Make sure to click the **Next**